epccs/RPUno/readme.md

 [avr-libc]: http://packages.ubuntu.com/search?keywords=avr-libc
 [avrdude]: http://packages.ubuntu.com/search?keywords=avrdude

 I am not a software developer (more of a hardware type), I started with the Arduino IDE and an Uno board and man was it easy to do cool stuff, unfortunately, when I tried to do my own board it was more pain than gain.
-I look at Hack-a-day often (it has better noise) and noticed some of Elliot Williams articles "Makefile Madness", and that was sort of a turning point.
-Makefiles for simple projects don't need to be complicated?
-Wait can I do that?
-Nice, that is way less pain, and hold on it works on the Pi or the old Linux machine at my bench which I started using to limit exposure to damage from my hardware mistakes.
+I noticed Elliot Williams articles on "Makefile Madness" on Hack-a-day, and that was sort of a turning point.

 [Makefile Madness](http://hackaday.com/2016/03/11/embed-with-elliot-march-makefile-madness/)